 Carbon removals can be achieved in different ways, for example through nature-based solutions, such as reforestation and soil carbon sequestration, or using technological solutions, such as direct carbon capture and storage.
 For carbon removals outside a company's value chain, South Pole recommends an extension of existing carbon credit standards to enable a transparent attribution to a specific company.

-Climate neutrality companies are those who transparently show they are taking every action to reduce all material emissions within their operations and value chains, and compensating for all unavoidable emissions on the way to net zero.
+Climate neutral companies transparently show they are taking every action to reduce all material emissions within their operations and value chains, and compensate for all unavoidable emissions on the way to net zero.

 The cost of tackling climate change increases with every year of delay, and organisations can make this cost more tangible and evident in their business by creating an internal price on carbon.
 This would ideally drive further emission reductions.
 For example, compensating for emissions by purchasing carbon credits not only enables a company to take immediate climate action (by funnelling financing into a project that is reducing emissions today), it also creates an internal cost for their actual emissions, which can be used to encourage teams to reduce emissions across the value-chain and to factor emissions – and, importantly, the expected price hike in future carbon credits – into their long-term investment decisions.
 The higher the carbon credit price, the more incentive there is to reduce the organisation's own emissions.